“What I cannot create, I do not understand.”

 - Lifting Theorems for Numbers-on-Forehead Communication:We propose a novel lifting framework connecting two-party communication with the Numbers-on-Forehead (NOF) model.
 Using this framework, we establish the first exponential separation between quantum and randomized communication complexity in the one-way NOF setting, and achieve optimal separations between deterministic and randomized one-way NOF communication complexity.

-- Gadgetless Lifting: We introduce a gadgetless lifting framework that extends query-to-communication lifting techniques to the gadgetless setting, resolving several open problems related to Collision Finding, Pointer Chasing, Set Intersection, and Key Agreement.
+- Gadgetless Lifting: We introduce a gadgetless lifting framework that extends query-to-communication lifting techniques to the gadgetless setting, resolving several open problems related to Collision Finding, Pointer Chasing, Set Intersection.

 Publications & Manuscripts